Alexander Emelianenko: Personal life

+In 2015, Emelianenko married his second wife, Polina Seledtsova.
+They divorced in 2018 but reunited in 2022.

-TV appearances
+Television appearances

-Emelianenko has made some appearances in TV shows, including a Korean comedy show and Russia Channel One's show Big Races where he participated and lost two teeth in a competition against a bull in 2010.
+Emelianenko has appeared on a Korean comedy show and Russia Channel One's show Big Races, on which he lost two teeth in a competition against a bull in 2010.

-Emelianenko also participated as one of the protagonists, along with fellow MMA fighter Julia Berezikova and other Russian athletes, in the 2010 Russian TV series starring Yevgeni Sidikhin, Olympic Village.
+Emelianenko played one of the protagonists, alongside fellow MMA fighter Julia Berezikova and other Russian athletes, in the 2010 Russian series Olympic Village, starring Yevgeni Sidikhin.

 Sexual assault conviction

 Emelianenko was accused of assaulting and raping his former housekeeper Polina Stepanova on 2 May 2014, as well as stealing her passport.
 Emelianenko pleaded not guilty and claimed the sex was consensual.
 Prosecutors asked for five years in prison for Emelianenko.
-On 19 May 2015, Emelianenko was found guilty of sexual assault and sentenced to four and a half years in prison along with a 50,000 rubles ($1000 (US)) fine.
+On 19 May 2015, Emelianenko was found guilty of sexual assault and sentenced to four-and-a-half years in prison and a 50,000-ruble (USD $1000) fine.
 On 20 May 2015, his promoter Oleg Rajewski stated that he would appeal the decision.
 On 24 September 2015, the appeal was declined.

-Emelianenko was released on parole in October 2016.
-He returned to MMA competition in 2017.
+While in prison, Emelianenko married his second wife, Polina Seledtsova.
+He was released on parole in October 2016 and returned to MMA competition in 2017.